sergiodlopes/omnipay-eupago/README.md

 **This is the euPago solution for omnipay payment processing library**

-Eupago is one Portuguese payment gateway that has multiple methods available.
+Eupago it's a Portuguese payment gateway that has many methods available.
 For use it you need create one account in [euPago](https://www.eupago.pt/) website.
-Once installed and configured you are able to use all the features of our [API](https://seguro.eupago.pt/api/).
+Once installed and configured you are able to use all the features of our [API](https://clientes.eupago.pt/api/auth/token).

 ## Instalation